Daniel Noboa, political neophyte and heir to fortune, wins presidency in violence-wracked Ecuador

-QUITO, Ecuador — (AP) — Daniel Noboa has managed to do what his father failed at five times: Getting elected as Ecuador’s president.
+QUITO, Ecuador — (AP) — Daniel Noboa has managed to do what his father failed at five times: Get elected as Ecuador’s president.

-And he did it Sunday on his first attempt, winning a runoff election against a leftist lawyer on the resume of a 35-year-old who belongs to the South American country’s elite, which means some schooling in the U.S., some entrepreneurial work, some dabbling in politics.
+And he did it Sunday on his first attempt, winning a runoff in a special election against a leftist lawyer on the strength of his resume as a 35-year-old member of Ecuador's elite, which has meant some schooling in the U.S., some entrepreneurial work, some dabbling in politics.

 Noboa's proposals to tackle the crucial issue have run the gamut.
 At one point in the campaign, he proposed turning ships into floating jails for the most violent criminals.
 At another, he simply promised more gear for police.